rachel-king4/pands-project/README.md

 ## **My Analysis - what it entails, how Python is used to do it, how to run the Python code** ##

-Performing exploratory data analysis means to ana;yse data using visual techniques.
+Performing exploratory data analysis means to analyse data using visual techniques.
 Python can be used to do this.
 It enables trends/patterns to be identified.